whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-18-Oui-Please-Subscription-Box-Volume-1.5-Review-Coupon.md

 <br>

 <center><img src='/images/OuiPlease15OpenPackage.jpg'></center>
 <p>At first glance, you see a big cardstock sign with a French statement.
-They send one with every box and each time it comes with a different word and I collect them all to frame.
+They send one with every box and I collect them all to frame.
 It's a simple yet chic way to decorate any wall.</p>

 <br>